 Organize Small Classroom Materials

-If you have small materials that are used often in your classroom, store them in clear snap handle totes or tubs to make them easy to access.
+If you have small materials that are used often in your classroom, store them in clear tubs or containers to make them easy to access.
 Add labels so that students will clearly know where the items are, and where to put them back.
 The Brown Bag Teacher gives some helpful tips on keeping math materials organized.

 Turn Storage Containers into Folder Holders